 It’s Thursday afternoon, 2 and a half weeks since you interviewed for your dream company.
 The interviewer said you’d be notified of the outcome in a fortnight.
 You don’t want to seem impatient… so you give it another day.

-It’s Thursday night and for the 17th night in a row the job interview plays over and over in your head as you try to fall asleep.
-“Why on earth did I use THAT example for the behavioural question?!”
+It’s Thursday night and the job interview continues to play over and over in your head as you try to fall asleep.
+“Why on earth did I use that example?!
+Why didn’t I mention that project?!”

 Friday morning comes around.